MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 ---

-## Why This Section Has No Runnable Code
+## Why This Section Has No Audio Code

 This is intentional.
-The concepts here are essential, but they're not meant to be used directly in simple cases.
+The concepts here are essential, and expose the architecture behind everything that follows.
+It is also a hint at the fact that modal output is not the only use case for MayaFlux.

 - FileBridgeBuffer is too low-level—you'd create it manually, call setup_chain_and_processor(), manage cycles yourself
 - DynamicSoundStream is too generic—without a driver, you'd just accumulate data with no purpose